h3st4k3r/DroidCustos/README.md

   --output ~/DFIR/baselines/device-baseline.json
 ```

-Compare with a later case or baseline:
+Compare it with a later case:

 ```bash
 droidcustos diff \